Fania All-Stars: Legacy

-In May 2007 Ruben Blades was sued by his former bandmate, Willie Colón, for breach of contract.
-This led to a series of suits and countersuits that lasted over five years.
-A book titled Decisiones detailing the inside story of this legal battle was written by Blades' former agent, Robert J. Morgalo, and published in 2016 in English and Spanish website.
-The court documents can be read here and full transcripts of depositions and court rulings can be seen here.

-In 2008, Cheo Feliciano celebrated his 50 years in the music industry by hosting a concert at Madison Square Garden, where then New York City Mayor Bloomberg declared July 20 "Cheo Feliciano Day" in New York.

 In 2009, a historical documentary, Latin Music USA, shown on PBS TV, featured an episode on the Fania All-Stars, their evolution, career, and later demise.
 In 2009 as well, the All-Stars returned to the stage, opening Carlos Santana's world tour in Bogotá, Colombia.
 The presentation caused mixed feelings inside the salsa circle though, mainly because they were treated as seconds by the concert's organizers.

 In March 2011, and subsequently in November 2012, a limited roster of the All-Stars performed in Lima, Peru.
 One thing to note about the 2012 performance is the return of Ruben Blades.
-Ismael Quintana was not present in the November 2012 performance though, as well as Yomo Toro (Yomo died in Q3 2012).
-In October 2013, a new, complete roster of the All-Stars performed in San Juan Puerto Rico, celebrating the 40th anniversary of their first performance in San Juan.
+Ismael Quintana was not present in the November 2012 performance though, as well as Yomo Toro (Yomo died on June 30, 2012).
+In October 2013, a new, complete roster of the All-Stars performed in San Juan, Puerto Rico, celebrating the 40th anniversary of their first performance in San Juan.
 This roster included the return of Orestes Vilato and Luigi Texidor, as well as the participation of Andy Montañez, Cita Rodriguez (Pete's daughter) and Willie Colón.
 This was Cheo Feliciano's last performance with the All-Stars before dying in a car accident in April 2014 in San Juan, Puerto Rico.
 In 2015 the Fania All-Stars were chosen to receive ASCAP's honorary Latin Heritage Award.
-The All-Stars were set to perform in Central Park, New York City on August 24 as part of the closing of the 50th anniversary celebration of the legendary Fania Records label.
+The All-Stars were set to perform in Central Park, New York City on August 24 as part of the closing ceremony of the 50th anniversary celebration of the legendary Fania Records label.

-In 2019, many of the classic Fania records were re-issued in vinyl as part of the renewed interest in the vinyl record format.
+In 2019, many of the classic Fania albums were re-issued by Concord/Craft Recordings on vinyl as part of the renewed interest in the vinyl record format.